arctfx/prolog-interpreter-hs/README.md

 ## Unification
 The intermediate representation data types start with either `P` or `PL`.
-The main difference between between the AST and IR is that terms can be either an atomic formula (a function with arguments, or a constant) or a variable.
+The main difference between the AST and IR is that terms can be either an atomic formula (a function with arguments, or a constant) or a variable.
 Constants are represented as functions with no arguments.

-A unifier (sometimes denoted in the code as `mgu` - most general unifier) is a set of equation - `PLEquation` (or `PLSubstitution`).
+A unifier (sometimes denoted in the code as `mgu` as most general unifier) is a set of equation - `PLEquation` (or `PLSubstitution`).
 Unification is the process of trying to find a substitution that makes two terms equal.
 The unification algorithm pseudocode is as follows:

 ```
 Initialise the MGU to an empty unifier